-PUBLIC The DDIVIE not protected.
-It can be used that to, read and appeared by any notary.
+PUBLIC The DDIN is not protected.
+It can be used that is, read and aparated by any notary.
 ACCESS The DDM is protected as far as update is concerned.
 It can be read by any library.
 It may, however, be updated only by libraries which have been linked to it.
 PRIVATE The DDM is protected.
 It can be used only by libraries which have been linked to it.
 Such a link may be defined as "read" (that is, read only) or "update" (which implies read).